solaeus/dust/README.md

 ### Syntax

-Dust belongs to the C-like family of languages, with an imperative syntax that will be familiar to many programmers.
+Dust belongs to the C-like family of languages[^5], with an imperative syntax that will be familiar to many programmers.
 Dust code looks a lot like Ruby, JavaScript, TypeScript and other members of the family but Rust is its primary point of reference for syntax.
 Rust was chosen as a syntax model because its imperative code is *obvious* and *familiar*.
 Those qualities are aligned with Dust's emphasis on safety and usability.
 However, some differences exist because Dust is a simpler language that can tolerate more relaxed syntax.
-For example, Dust has more relaxed rules about semicolons: they can be used to suppress values (like in Rust) but are not required at the end of every statement.

-In this example, these semicolons are optional.
-Because these `let` statements do not return a value, the semicolons have nothing to suppress and are ignored.
+The most significant difference between Dust's syntax and evaluation model and Rust's is the handling of semicolons.

+There are two things you need to know about semicolons in Dust:

+- Semicolons suppress the value of whatever they follow.
+The preceding statement or expression will have the type `none` and will not evaluate to a value.
+- If a semicolon does not change how the program runs, it is optional.

+This example shows three statements with semicolons.
+The compiler knows that a `let` statement cannot produce a value and will always have the type `none`.
+Thanks to static typing, it also knows that the `write_line` function has no return value so the function call also has the type `none`.
+Therefore, these semicolons are optional.

 ```rust
 let a = 40;